-Poetic structures and forms are a little like rules to a game.
-In this context, I think often about a former bartending partner and my friend, who when we both worked at a sports bar said to me about the sport of rugby: “It is a good game, but the rules are loose, and so rugby always feels a little disorganized to me.”
+In poetry form and structure function rather like rules to a game.
+It’s in this context that I think of a former bartending partner and friend of mine, who when we worked together at a sports bar, years ago, one Sunday afternoon said to me, in response to my question: “Rugby’s a good game, and I like playing it, but the rules are loose, and so whenever I watch rugby it always seems a little disorganized.”

-Robert Frost, who at his best is a first-rate poet, described free-verse as “like playing tennis without a net.”
+Robert Frost, who at his best is a first-rate poet, once described free-verse as “playing tennis without a net.”

-In general the sonnet, always fourteen lines unless otherwise specified (i.e. “sixteen line sonnet“), can thus be divided into two main forms: the Italian-Petrarchan sonnet and the English-Shakespearean sonnet.
+All sonnets by definition have fourteen lines unless otherwise specified (i.e. “sixteen-line sonnet” or “double-sonnet“) and generally speaking can be divided into these two main forms: the Italian-Petrarchan sonnet and the English-Shakespearean sonnet.

-The primary difference between the Shakespearean form and the Petrarchan form is that the Shakespearean sonnet consists of three quatrains rhyming abab,cdcd, efef, and concludes with a couplet: gg.
+The primary difference between the Shakespearean and the Petrarchan is this: the Shakespearean sonnet consists of three quatrains rhyming abab,cdcd, efef, and concludes with a couplet: gg.

-Shakespeare, however, frequently saw his sonnets in terms of the Italian division — by which I don’t mean the rhyme scheme but the dramatic shift between the octave and sestet — and Shakespeare clearly delighted writing sonnets in the spirit of both forms, almost certainly because they both have something different to offer, to writer and reader alike.
+Shakespeare, however, frequently saw his sonnets in terms of the Italian division — by which I don’t mean the rhyme scheme but the dramatic shift between the octave and sestet.
+Shakespeare clearly delighted writing sonnets in the spirit of both forms, and this is surely because they each offer up something different — for writer and reader alike.

-Sonnet 73 is an absolutely pristine and textbook example of the Shakespearean form seamlessly sewn together with the dramatic shift which characterizes every good Petrarchan:
+Shakespeare’s sonnet 73 is an absolutely pristine example of the Shakespearean form seamlessly sewn together with the dramatic shift that characterizes every good Petrarchan: